uscensusbureau/us-census-bureau-data-api-mcp/README.md

 Be sure to update the path to the `us-census-bureau-data-api-mcp` directory in `args` and provide a valid `CENSUS_API_KEY`.

 ### Updating the MCP Server
-When a new version of this project is released, you will need to manually build the production environment for the latest features.
+When a new version of this project is released, you will need to rebuild the production environment for the latest features.
 From the `mcp-db/` directory, run the following:

 ```
 npm run prod:down